Dokkedal/dcm2reg/docs/source/basic_usage.rst

 Registration
 ============
 The registration part of the module takes the converted nifti files as input and runs two different registrations.
 First a rigid registration is run on all images and afterwards a deformable registration is run.
-The deformable registration is a bit more comprehensive since it first runs a rigid registration and then a deformable on the images.
-Also the deformable registration uses a mask so as not to register on pixels that represent air.

-The user needs just needs to input how many images the regristation function should run through.
+The user needs to input how many images the regristation function should run through.
 If the folder structure is set up correctly the function will be able to find the needed directories.
 The registered images are outputted to the folder ``nifti_reg``.

 .. literalinclude:: ../../registration_tutorial.py